PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

     * `{"table": "Nodes", "key" {"Number": 102} -> 1`
     * `{"table": "Nodes", "key" {"Number": 103} -> 2`
 * For each row in the Cables table, a PGM line instance is created.
-  * For line node instance, a numerical id is generated, just like for the nodes.
+  * For each line instance, a numerical id is generated, just like for the nodes.
     Let's say there are two Cables `[201, 202]` and the corresponding lines will have IDs `[3, 4]`.
     * `{"table": "Cables", "key" {"Number": 201} -> 3`
     * `{"table": "Cables", "key" {"Number": 202} -> 4`